Qrouger/HInt/README.md

 ---

 ### HInt_report.txt
-Comprehensive report of all processed entries.
+Comprehensive report of all processed entries and timings.

 Includes:
 - All entry information